run-ai/genv/docs/source/overview/installation.rst

    exec $SHELL

-To verify the installation worked, run the following command:
+To verify the installation, run the following command:

 .. code-block:: shell